C2DH/ranketwo-submissions/lessons/drafts/wikipedia.md

 Then answer the following questions:

 - Which policies encourage Wikipedia users to engage with its content?
-- Why does this system of rules, policies, and guidelines not prevent users from editing and instead motivate them to create or update more and more Wikipedia articles?
+- Why does this system of rules, policies, and guidelines not prevent users from editing and instead it motivates them to create or update more and more Wikipedia articles?

 Finally, read the detailed [explanations for sources](https://en.wikipedia.org/wiki/Wikipedia:Reliable_sources).
-Wikipedia creators attach apparently a great importance on assuring information reliability and content quality.
+Wikipedia creators attach great importance to information reliability and content quality.

 Now, after also reflecting on your previous readings - or discussing with your class comrades, if you have the possibility - try to answer the following question:

-- How do policies and guidelines of Wikipedia may affect the production of historical knowledge on Wikipedia?
+- How do the policies and guidelines of Wikipedia shape the production of historical knowledge on Wikipedia?

 ### 2.b Talk pages and revision history